 How to get there: Few minutes walk past Faneuil Hall or the Aquarium stop on the Blue Line

 This park is the ideal getaway by the waterfront, with a great view of the harbor.
+In other words, a great spot for a picnic in Boston!
 Conveniently located by tons of great restaurants in the North End and Quincy Market, it is also a great place to listen to street performers.
 There is a playground for kids to enjoy, as well as the Greenway Carousel.
 Visitors can also admire the beautiful rose garden in tribute to Rose Fitzgerald Kennedy who was born nearby.

 A photo posted by Taylor ? (@tmaaaacccc) on

 How to get there: Take the T to the Northeastern stop on the Green Line

 Part of Boston’s Emerald Neck Conservancy, this park was designed by famous architect Frederick Law Olmsted.
 With winding walking paths, open fields and many monuments and memorials, this park is a must-visit in the autumn months when the leaves are red and orange.
 Even if you don’t have time to sit and picnic, The Fens provides a serene shortcut from walking place to place in the city.

 How to get there: Take the T to Forest Hills stop on the Orange Line

 Located in the Jamaica Plain/ Roslindale neighborhoods of Boston, this arboretum is an international center for studying plants and wildlife.
 Free and open to the public all year round, the 281-acre park was also designed in part by Olmsted.
 Hiking through the arboretum will also bring you to a breathtaking view of the Boston skyline.

 A photo posted by Arnold Arboretum of Harvard (@arnold_arboretum) on

 How to get there: Take the T to the Orient Heights stop on the Blue Line